-The AdZel Duo has taken their recitals, concertos, and masterclasses to Carnegie's Weil Recital Hall, Eastman School of Music, the Juilliard School, University of Michigan, Northwestern University, Indiana University, The International Clarinet Association Conferences, The European Clarinet Conference, Costa Rica International Clarinet Festival, Zodiac Festival, Imani Winds Chamber Music Festival, University of California, San Francisco Conservatory, Rutgers School of Music and the Yale School of Music among many others.
+The AdZel Duo has taken their recitals, concertos, and masterclasses to Carnegie's Weill Recital Hall, Eastman School of Music, the Juilliard School, University of Michigan, Northwestern University, Indiana University, The International Clarinet Association Conferences, The European Clarinet Conference, Costa Rica International Clarinet Festival, Madrid Royal Conservatory, Zodiac Festival, Imani Winds Chamber Music Festival, University of California, San Francisco Conservatory, Rutgers School of Music and the Yale School of Music among many others.
 Working with the leading voices of contemporary music such as Mohammed Fairouz, Jason Barabba, Annie Guzzo, Ingrid Stolzel, Forrest Pierce, Beth Wiemann, and with future works by Valerie Coleman, Rachel Whelan, Sergio Delgado, and Jennifer Bellor, AdZel has created new dialogues in sound.

-Their unique performances have been lauded as "truly inspiring" and "beautifully presented".
+Their unique performances have been lauded as "truly inspiring" and "beautifully presented."
 Blending original music and spoken word, their concerts combine education and music into a modern language that embraces diversity in classical music.

 “Mariam Adam plays with amazing versatility, yet beauty of sound"